-Here, almost without preamble, are ten resolutions you should make — promises to yourself — if you are traveling anywhere in the world in 2017 (the year of the rooster) and encountering cultures different than your own — which really means, everywhere.
-You’ve already taken care of “lose weight,” “stop smoking” and “exercise more”; It’s not too late to add these resolutions, in any order you like.
+Here, almost without preamble, are ten resolutions you should make — promises to yourself — if you are traveling anywhere in the world in 2018 and encountering cultures different from your own — which really means, everywhere.
+You’ve already taken care of “lose weight,” “stop smoking” and “exercise more”; it’s not too late to add these resolutions on living more effectively in a global world…in any order you like.

 #10: Be Humble.
 No one culture has an absolute lock on right or wrong, your culture or theirs.
-Resist judging what you see, hear, taste or experience until you have all the facts.
+Resist judging what you see, hear, taste or experience until you have all the facts about why things are the way they are in their culture.
 Now, go renew that passport!

 #9: Be Curious.
 Work to get outside the tourist bubble; stay open to the different and unknown; expect the unexpected.
-Take a deep breath, jump in, and remember there is a hotel room to return to at the end of the day if you really need to.
+Take a deep breath, jump in, and remember there is a hotel room to return to at the end of the day to return to…if you really need to.

 #8: Be Changed.
+Experiencing the sometimes uncomfortable aspects of culture shock is absolutely normal; in fact, it means you are living the cultural differences that make going abroad so rewarding.
 Managing the discomfort of culture shock is a far better strategy than putting energy into avoiding it.
 No change, no gain.

 #7: Be Informed.
 There is always more to know, and the more you know before you go, the richer your travel experience will be when you get there.
 Now, download that book on understanding their culture!
 You know, the ones written by Dean Foster (The Global Etiquette Guide to Europe; The Global Etiquette Guide to Asia; The Global Etiquette Guide to Latin America; The Global Etiquette Guide to Africa and the Middle East; Bargaining Across Borders).

 #6: Ask Questions.
 Stuck for how to strike up a conversation abroad?
 Ask about their culture: food, weather, practical tips on getting around, how the local football (soccer) team is doing, current events (non-judgmentally, of course), etc. Everyone loves to talk about their culture and help foreigners understand them better.
 Too many travelers simply don’t ask.
 So, ask away!
-(But don’t opinionate, unless asked in turn.)
+(But don’t opinionate, unless you are clearly invited to do so).